Editorial Review

 SARM Safety Concerns

-- Hormonal suppression: SARMs suppress natural testosterone production in a dose-dependent manner.
-Ostarine clinical trials showed 56% suppression of total testosterone at the 3mg/day dose — and recreational users often take 10-25mg/day.
-This suppression requires post-cycle therapy (PCT) and can cause symptoms including fatigue, libido loss, mood changes, and muscle loss during the recovery period
+- Hormonal suppression: SARMs suppress natural testosterone in a dose-dependent manner.
+Ostarine trials showed 56% suppression at 3mg/day — and recreational users often take 10-25mg/day.
+This requires post-cycle therapy (PCT) and can cause fatigue, libido loss, mood changes, and muscle loss

-- Liver toxicity: Multiple case reports published in ACG Case Reports Journal and Liver International document SARM-induced hepatotoxicity, including cholestatic liver injury.
-RAD-140 specifically has been associated with elevated ALT/AST in clinical observations
+- Liver toxicity: Multiple case reports in ACG Case Reports Journal and Liver International document SARM-induced liver injury.
+RAD-140 has been linked to elevated ALT/AST

-- Cardiovascular risk: SARMs negatively impact lipid profiles — LGD-4033 clinical trials showed significant HDL cholesterol reduction (40%+ decrease at therapeutic doses).
-Reduced HDL is a well-established cardiovascular risk factor
+- Cardiovascular risk: SARMs hurt lipid profiles.
+LGD-4033 trials showed 40%+ HDL cholesterol reduction at therapeutic doses.
+Reduced HDL is a known cardiovascular risk factor

-- Unknown long-term effects: No SARM has completed full FDA clinical trials through to approval, so long-term safety data is essentially absent.
+- Unknown long-term effects: No SARM has completed full FDA clinical trials.
+Long-term safety data is essentially absent.
 The longest published trials are 12-16 weeks

-- Product contamination: A 2017 study in JAMA analyzed 44 products sold as SARMs online — only 52% contained the SARM listed on the label.
-39% contained another unapproved drug, 25% contained no active compound at all, and 9% contained substances not listed on the label
+- Product contamination: A 2017 JAMA study analyzed 44 products sold as SARMs online.
+Only 52% contained the listed SARM.
+39% contained another unapproved drug.
+25% had no active compound at all

 Peptide Safety Profile